-In some corners of the fitness world, runners will train in ketosis to help their bodies better learn to use fat stores for energy and then, right before an race, they’ll consume a huge serving of carbohydrates.
-The idea is that the athlete will then be able to efficiently use both forms of fuel, and while it’s a nice theory, it doesn’t really hold up in practice.
+Short answer: No. In some corners of the fitness world, runners will train in ketosis to help their bodies better learn to use fat stores for energy, and then, right before a race, they’ll consume a huge serving of carbohydrates.
+The idea is that the athlete will then be able to efficiently use both forms of fuel that have been adapted to other endurance sports, and while it’s a nice theory, it doesn’t really hold up in practice.

-“Research didn’t see much of a performance change, and that’s probably because they gave them a whole ton of carbohydrates while the machinery to effectively use them was impaired,” says Nelson, who notes that the right enzymes to effectively use carbohydrates were not present in high enough amounts.
+“Research didn’t see much of a performance change, and that’s probably because they gave them a whole ton of carbohydrates while the machinery to use them effectively was impaired,” says Nelson, who notes that the right enzymes to use carbohydrates effectively were not present in high enough amounts.
 “It probably takes at least a couple of days and maybe a few weeks before those enzymes are back up and running at full steam.”
+(3)

-“We know that ability to use fat during rest and low intensity exercise is highly variable, ranging from 23 to 93 percent,” he says.
+“We know that the ability to use fat during rest and low-intensity exercise is highly variable, ranging from 23 to 93 percent,” he says.
 “So some can use it much more effectively than others.
-If I think someone’s ability to use fat is impaired, I’ll have them do periods of fasting of up to twenty-four hours or even longer to get that acute change in fat use without messing up their ability to use carbohydrates to the highest degree,” he says.
+If I think someone’s ability to use fat is impaired, I’ll have them do periods of fasting of up to twenty-four hours or even longer to get that acute change in fat use without messing up their ability to use carbohydrates to the highest degree.”
+(4)

-He has his clients do long, slow, aerobic fasted training once or even twice per day in order to minimize insulin and train their bodies to use fat as much as possible without producing the kind of enzyme changes seen in ketogenic athletes that can reduce the ability to use carbohydrates.
-“I can give them carbs the very next day and they can still use them to a high degree,” he continues.
-“So I’m not screwing up their ability to do strength and power type activities.”
+He has his clients do long, slow, aerobic fasted training once or twice per day to minimize insulin and train their bodies to use fat as much as possible without producing the kind of enzyme changes seen in ketogenic athletes that can reduce the ability to use carbohydrates.
+“I can give them carbs the very next day, and they can still use them to a high degree,” he continues.
+“So I’m not screwing up their ability to do strength and power-type activities.”

-“People have been looking for the unique benefits of cutting carbohydrates out for a long time, and outside of some benefits in diseased populations, epileptics etc. there ‘s just no benefits, it just won’t happen,” says Israetel.
+“People have been looking for the unique benefits of cutting carbohydrates out for a long time, and outside of some benefits in diseased populations, people with epilepsy, etc., there are just no benefits.
+It just won’t happen,” says Israetel.
 “Not surprisingly, there’s no big potentiation effect in anything when you remove something from your diet.
-So I think that situation with keto is, can it work in some places where it’s not terrible?
+So I think that the situation with keto is, can it work in some places where it’s not terrible?
 Yes.
 Is it an enhancer?
 I’ve never seen anything it enhances outside of some disease conditions.”